 - Submission of every assignment must be complete before the end of the semester except for extenuating circumstances where the student receives a grade of Incomplete "I." - 11.
-Students are expected to submit assignments electronically or manually with correct grammar, spelling, and punctuation and upload as a PDF document only (no jpg). - If an assignment is submitted manually, it must be neat and clean, without creases, stains, or smell of tobacco or perfume - 12.
+Students are expected to submit assignments electronically or manually with correct grammar, spelling, and punctuation. - If an assignment is submitted manually it must be neat and clean, without creases, stains, or smell of tobacco or perfume. - 12.
 Cell phone usage will be determined based on facility policy and at the discretion of the instructor.
 Cell phones may be used for personal use only during scheduled breaks and lunch. - 13.
 Each clinical course has a clinical evaluation tool based on the Course Learning Outcomes for that clinical course.
 The tool will be used for formative and summative evaluations.
 Refer to the Midland College Associate Degree Nursing Program Handbook Clinical Evaluation. - 14.
-Students are only allowed to give medications in the presence of and under the direct supervision of the faculty or RN preceptor. - Refer to course calendar for evaluation schedules.
+Students are not allowed to give medications except under the direct supervision of the faculty or primary nurse who carries a degree of RN. - Refer to course calendar for evaluation schedules.